-The Dual Version PortaSwitch® solution is available starting from MR50.
-If your current release is lower, you need to update to MR50 first.
-Please contact PortaOne Support to organize the update campaign.
+No. The Dual Version PortaSwitch® solution is only available starting from MR55-6.
+If your current release is lower than MR55-6, you need to update to MR55-6 first.
+Contact PortaOne Support to schedule the update procedure.

 Which releases are available for "long jump" via Dual Version PortaSwitch®?